Protestantism: Denominations

+Some do not consider any branch or denomination of Christianity that did not emerge directly during the Protestant Reformation to be Protestant, and adhere to a strict definition of Protestant branches in contrast to a broad definition.
+This definition considers denominations, particularly Non-Denominationalism to be part of a "Post-Protestant/Post-Denominational" culture, or simply an unrelated offshoot of Protestantism.
+This is due to a multitude of reasons such as the Protestant Reformation ending centuries before many of the offshoot denominations or unaffiliated churches found today (this would include Pentecostalism, Seventh-day Adventism, Non-denominational Christianity and more).
+Therefore, said branches of Christianity do not share historical heritage to how Protestantism began.
+Furthermore, they differ on multiple key points of theology that historical/confessional Protestant denominations adhered to, such as the importance of the sacraments and their efficacy, and denominations which came after the Protestant Reformation (most of said denominations are closer to Restorationism) lacking official creeds and confessions which defined the doctrines of Protestant denominations.
+Thus, a strict and historical definition of Protestantism would only include branches such as Lutheranism, Anglicanism, Calvinist/Reformed which includes denominations such as Presbyterianism and Continental Reformed, Methodism, Congregationalism, and Baptist.

 Protestants reject the Catholic Church's doctrine that it is the one true church, with some teaching belief in the invisible church, which consists of all who profess faith in Jesus Christ.
 The Lutheran Church traditionally sees itself as the "main trunk of the historical Christian Tree" founded by Christ and the Apostles, holding that during the Reformation, the Church of Rome fell away.
-Some Protestant denominations are less accepting of other denominations, and the basic orthodoxy of some is questioned by most of the others.
 Individual denominations also have formed over very subtle theological differences.
 Other denominations are simply regional or ethnic expressions of the same beliefs.
 Because the five solas are the main tenets of the Protestant faith, non-denominational groups and organizations are also considered Protestant.

 Various ecumenical movements have attempted cooperation or reorganization of the various divided Protestant denominations, according to various models of union, but divisions continue to outpace unions, as there is no overarching authority to which any of the churches owe allegiance, which can authoritatively define the faith.
 Most denominations share common beliefs in the major aspects of the Christian faith while differing in many secondary doctrines, although what is major and what is secondary is a matter of idiosyncratic belief.